Particular/docs.particular.net/Content/NServiceBus/fluent-config-api-v3-v4-intro.md

 By default, if no configuration is performed, the XML serializer is enabled.

-**NOTE**: Only one serializer can be enabled in an endpoint at a time.
+NOTE: Only one serializer can be enabled in an endpoint at a time.

-**NOTE**: NServiceBus serializers operate only on primitive types.
+NOTE: NServiceBus serializers operate only on primitive types.

 To enable a feature, use this simple and straightforward API: